nDmitry/RationalAnswer.club/docs/setup.md

   <details><summary>In case you really want setup local postgres then go under cut...</summary>

     Brief instruction:

     1. Install postgresql (for macos https://postgresapp.com/ is easies start)
     2. After you install and run postgress create a project database:
           ```sh
           # create db
           $ psql postgres
-          postgres=# createdb vas3k_club
+          postgres=# createdb rationalanswer

-          # create user (user: vas3k, password: vas3k)
+          # create user (user: ra, password: rationalanswer)
           postgres=# createuser --interactive --pwpromp

           # grant priviliges
-          postgres=# GRANT ALL PRIVILEGES ON DATABASE vas3k_club TO vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON DATABASE rationalanswer TO ra;
-          postgres=# \connect vas3k_club
+          postgres=# \connect rationalanswer
-          postgres=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO ra;
-          postgres=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to ra;
-          postgres=# GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to ra;
           postgres=# \q

           # check connection
-          $ psql -d vas3k_club -U vas3k
+          $ psql -d rationalanswer -U ra
           ```

   </details>

 #### Setup frontend
 ```sh
 $ cd frontend